The application period for Finnish applicants ends on May 4, 2020 (8 a.m. Finnish time).

 The following materials comprise a complete Arctic Initiative application:

 - Application form

 - Statement of purpose (three to five pages)

 - Curriculum vitae (up to six pages)

-- Letters of recommendation (three)
+- Letters of recommendation (two)

 - Letter of invitation from a U.S. host institution (recommended but not required)